Köppen climate classification: Biomass

 The Köppen climate classification is based on the empirical relationship between climate and vegetation.
 This classification provides an efficient way to describe climatic conditions defined by temperature and precipitation and their seasonality with a single metric.
 Because climatic conditions identified by the Köppen classification are ecologically relevant, it has been widely used to map the geographic distribution of long-term climate and associated ecosystem conditions.

 Climate change

 Over recent years, there has been an increasing interest in using the classification to identify changes in climate and potential changes in vegetation over time.
 The most important ecological significance of the Köppen climate classification is that it helps to predict the dominant vegetation type based on the climatic data and vice versa.

 In 2015, a Nanjing University paper published in Scientific Reports analyzing climate classifications found that between 1950 and 2010, approximately 5.7% of all land area worldwide had moved from wetter and colder classifications to drier and hotter classifications.
-The authors also found that the change "cannot be explained as natural variations but are driven by anthropogenic factors."
+The authors also found that the change "cannot be explained as natural variations but are driven by anthropogenic factors".

-A 2018 Nature study provides detailed maps for present and future Köppen-Geiger climate classification maps at 1-km resolution.
+A 2018 study provides detailed maps for present and future Köppen-Geiger climate classification maps at 1-km resolution.

 Other Köppen climate maps

-All maps use the ≥0 °C (or >-3 °C) definition for temperate climates, the 18 °C (or >0 °C or >-3 °C) annual mean temperature threshold to distinguish between hot and cold dry climates, and solely 18 °C for tropical climates.
+All maps use the ≥0 °C definition for the temperate-continental border.